qthequartermasterman/Simulated-Class-Scheduler/csce1040Homework2/README.md

 int enrollmentCapacity      representing the current capacity of enrollments.
 #### Functions
 public:
-Constructor Enrollments::Enrollments()
-Deconstructor Enrollments::~Enrollments()
+##### Memory Allocation
+- Enrollments();
+- ~Enrollments();
+- int addEnrollment(int studentID,int courseID); //generates a new Enrollment instance and adds it to ENROLLMENTS, allocating memory if necessary.
+Returns the id of the enrollment instance.

+###### Verification functions.
+These are used to check if the enrollment item really can be made.

+- bool isCourseFull(int courseID);          // returns true if the course has 48 students enrolled in it.
+- int countClassesStudentIsEnrolledIn(int studentID);               //Counts the number of classes a student is enrolled in, based on the number of enrollment items with the proper student ID.
+Loops over each element in ENROLLMENTS and adds one to a counter each time the studentID matches that enrollment instance's.
+- int countStudentsInClass(int courseID);               //Counts the number of students in a class, based on the number of enrollment items with the proper class ID.
+Loops over each element in ENROLLMENTS and adds one to a counter each time the courseID matches that enrollment instance's.

+###### Grade Manipulation functions.
+These either manipulate grades or run some statistic on them.

-void allocateFiveMoreEnrollments()      allocates space for five more enrollments (the maximum number needed for a single student) bool addGrade(int studentID, int classID, int grade) adds a grade for student with id studentID who is enrolled in class with id classID.
+- bool addGrade(int studentID, int classID, int grade);             //adds a grade for student with id studentID who is enrolled in class with id classID.
 Iterates over the ENROLLMENTS array for the object with matching studentID and classID.
 Calls that Enrollment instances AddGradeForStudent function.
-Returns true if successful, returns false if not. int addEnrollment(int studentID,int courseID) generates a new Enrollment instance and adds it to ENROLLMENTS, allocating memory if necessary.
-Returns the id of the enrollment instance.
+Returns true if successful, returns false if not.
+- float computeAverageOfStudent(int studentID, int courseID);               //Computes the average of a student in a course.
+- float calculateAverageOfStudentsInCourse(int courseID);               //computes the average of the average of every student in a particular class.

+###### Print functions.
+These print some sort of data to the console.

+- void printAllStudentsInClass(int courseID, Students *students, Courses *courses);    //prints a list of all of the students in the class to the console, including their names.
+Loops over each enrollment and prints the student's name if they are in that class.
+- void printAllGradesOfStudentInCourse(int studentID, int courseID); //Loops over the ENROLLMENTS array, finds the first enrollment instance that matches the studentID and courseID.
+Then prints the grades to the console.

+###### File storage functions.
+These well... store files.
+- void storeEnrollmentsData();    //stores student data to the file "enrollments.dat" in the working directory
+- void loadEnrollmentsData();     //loads student data from the file "enrollments.dat" in the working directory

+## Global Singleton Collections
+These are just singleton collections.
+There's nothing special about them.
+They just hold data and functions that manipulate said data.

+Enrollments Enrollments;
+Students Students;
+Courses Courses;

 ## Global Functions
-bool saveGradeBookToDisc()  converts the gradebook to a file. bool loadGradeBookFromDisc() converts the gradebook from a file.
+- bool storeData();             //converts the gradebook to a file.
+- bool loadData();          //converts the gradebook from a file.
+- bool enrollStudentInCourse(int studentID, int courseID);      //Checks if the student is enrolled in too many classes and if there are too many students in the class already.
+If these conditions are both alright, it attempts to enroll the student in the course (using Enrollment's enroll function) and then update the numberOfClasses in the student's student instance in the Students collection.
+Returns false if any of the above checks fail.
+True otherwise.

 ## Main Function
 We will want to make a menu with an infinite loop.
 It displays the list of options, then expects a user input to the console as a string.
 Using a chain of if statements, it runs the appropriate function and displays any output (if appropriate) to the console.